-Respondents make travel decisions based on travel time and reliability and are most motivated to rethink travel decisions when offered tangible incentives.
+Travelers make travel decisions based on travel time, reliability, and convenience and are most motivated to rethink travel decisions when offered tangible incentives.

 When asked to think differently about their travel on the corridor, respondents are most motivated by certain and tangible rewards, such as financial benefits and transit passes.